infobloxopen/ebpf/README.md

 }
 ```

 The following exposes a Prometheus metric.
-The Metric is named `coredns_ebpf_example_total` and will reflect the
+The metric is named `coredns_ebpf_example_total` and the value will reflect
-value rightmost 4 bytes from map entry `02000000`.
+the rightmost 4 bytes from map entry `02000000`.

 ```
 . {